DOI-ONRR/blog-nrrd/src/pages/contacts/index.md

 **Steps to find a contact**

-There were two information pathways to find contacts.
-Users could use either the Search or Filter pathways to identify the person they were looking for.
+Users had two information pathways to find contacts.
+They could use either the Search or Filter pathways to identify the person they were looking for.

 **Search Bar**
 1. User types in contact name, company assignment, company name, etc.